cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 # **Executive Summary:*
 &nbsp; Modern infrastructure enables adversaries to disable/disrupt entire companies or agencies with single cyber attack.
 This problem amplifies when a single company dominates specific industries or services, such as banking, healthcare, agriculture and food.
-This paper attempts to create policy recommendations and a new cybersecurity theory addressing cybersecurity risks associated with highly consolidated industries and horizontal software assimilation Such as EPIC or CrowdStrike.
-If company A produces 75% of poultry for a nation, what happens if the company gets hacked?
-How long could the company shut down before people began to starve?
+This paper will attempt to help create a recommendation theory in cybersecurity.
+This newly created theory will help to address cyber security risks associated with highly consolidated industries and horizontal software assimilation such as EPIC or CrowdStrike.
+For exmple, if company A produces 75% of poultry for a nation, what would happen if company A is compromised due to a cyber attack?
+How long could a company remain inoperable or completely shut down which would impact the people who rely on those services globally?
 <br/>
 &nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
 Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions between large companies in addition to companies accounting for this risk in the decision-making process.
 <br/>